edgedb/edgedb/docs/internals/protocol/overview.rst

 Overview
 ========

-EdgeDB users a message-based binary protocol for communication between clients and servers.
+EdgeDB uses a message-based binary protocol for communication between clients and servers.
 The protocol is supported over TCP/IP and also over Unix-domain sockets.